Grand Duke Konstantin Nikolayevich of Russia: Early life

 Konstantin Nikolayevich was born as the second son of Nicholas I and his wife, Charlotte of Prussia, daughter of Frederick William III of Prussia and his first wife, Louise of Mecklenburg-Strelitz.

 Biography

 The Grand Duke was a supporter of the liberal (sometimes referred to as "enlightened") bureaucrats during the period of his brother Alexander II's great reforms.
 He served as chairman of the Imperial Russian Geographical Society (founded in 1845).
 The Geographical Society was subordinate to the Ministry of Internal Affairs, which was home to a conspicuous number of liberal bureaucrats, including Nikolai Miliutin.

+In The Hague in June 1841, 13-year-old Konstantin met the pianist Anton Rubinstein during a performance for King William II.
+The two struck up a friendship, and Konstantin would become an important patron.

 In addition to his support of and participation in the 1861 emancipation of the serfs, the Grand Duke also instituted reforms in the Imperial Russian Navy from 1854.

 Konstantin's brother, Alexander II of Russia was supposed to have said: "Let the Poles have their own court and intrigues."
 Though the Grand Duke tried to show a liberal attitude towards the Poles, his efforts came too late and he was recalled with the outbreak of the January Uprising in 1863.